 To the FL’s understanding, the former one was the common understanding when drafting the WID during the RAN#82 meeting.
 We can quickly check if this is still the common understanding.

 Offline Proposal 11:

 The timing for MsgA PRACH and PUSCH transmission should be both assumed as NTA =0.

+[Ericsson] Why can’t the Rel-15 procedure for msg1 be used by msgA?

 msgA channel structure for NR-U